oneapi-src/level-zero-spec/scripts/tools/PROG.md

 After interrupting one or all threads, the tool needs to wait for the corresponding ::${T}_DEBUG_EVENT_EXCEPTION event.
 Note that there may be other events preceding that event.
+There may further be exception events for individual threads preceding or succeeding a debug session exception event.

 ${"##"} Memory Access